 Management of refractory delirium in the actively dying patient

 In the dying phase, delirium is usually refractory.
 For ongoing distressing delirium-related agitation in the final hours, days or 1-2 weeks of life, pharmacological sedative management in the form of palliative sedation may be required [76].
 A systematic review by Maltoni et al. reported that refractory delirium is the most frequent indication for palliative sedation [164].
 Further research is needed on the efficacy of palliative sedation on symptom control and QoL [165].
-After careful assessment by the interprofessional team and/or specialist palliative care team prior to commencement, the level of prescribed medication for palliative sedation should be proportionate to the severity of the intractable symptom/s, and frequently monitored using a tool such as the RASS [168] or palliative version, the RASS-PAL [169].
+After careful assessment by the interprofessional team and/or specialist palliative care team prior to commencement, the level of prescribed medication for palliative sedation should be proportionate to the severity of the intractable symptom(s), and frequently monitored using a tool such as the RASS [166] or palliative version, the RASS-PAL [167].
 Families require increased support and information from the healthcare team during this time.
-See also the “ESMO Clinical Practice Guidelines for the management of refractory symptoms at the end of life and the use of palliative sedation” [170].
+See also the ESMO CPG for the management of refractory symptoms at the end of life and the use of palliative sedation [168].

-Recommendations for future research
+Summary

 A summary of CPG recommendations is shown in Table 5.
 In addition, the Guideline Development Group (GDG) made several recommendations for future research (See Table 6).
 As age is a significant risk factor for delirium, important considerations for future research are the association of cancer with older age groups and the projected demographic changes with an increasing elderly proportion of the population.
 Thus, in designing delirium research studies, the challenges of recruitment and the high rate of attrition in this often-frail population are important issues to address to avoid inadequately powered trials.